illinois-data-curation/ryan-ben-vital/ProjectPlan.md

 # Research Question(s)
-Is there a correlation between the number of car accidents and amount of precipitation per month basis within our 2009-2024 timeframe.
+Is there a correlation between the number of car accidents and amount of precipitation per month basis within our 2009-2024 timeframe within Iowa?

 # Team
 Below explicitly details the assigned tasks of each team member, along with due dates for each person's tasks.